muratk3n/thirdwave/en/tweets/2019/week49.md

 ---

 Oh yeah?
-Got panchant for pa-kojj?
+Got a panchant for pa-kojj?
 Ok.

 That's the French pronounciation for 'package' BTW 😆😆 Just kidding..